cagdasbas/byd-trip-stats/README.md

 ### II.
 Range Projection & Efficiency

-A proprietary power-integration algorithm computes realistic remaining range in real time — based on actual Wh/km consumption, not the BMS's static estimate.
+A proprietary consumption-modelling algorithm computes realistic remaining range in real time — based on your actual Wh/km from the BMS total-discharge counter, not the BMS's static range estimate.
 The projection self-calibrates across the trip using a rolling 10 km window with EMA smoothing, and is bounded by WLTP to prevent overcorrection during low-speed urban starts.

 <div align="center">
 <table>